 The fifth chapter is devoted mainly to a meticulous account of the illness and death of her husband Hayyim Hamel and its immediate aftermath, followed by a description of episodes from her further life and her deeds and actions for the sake of the family’s livelihood and her children’s future.

 The original text in Glückel’s handwriting has not been preserved, but at least two copies were made: one by her son Moshe and another by her grandson Hayyim.
 The two copies were passed down within the family from generation to generation, eventually finding their way in the late nineteenth century to the scholar David Kaufmann (1852–1899), who published the memoirs in 1896.
-Since then, one of the copies has been lost, although it is possible that a small four-leaf folder in the Jewish National and University Library in Jerusalem is a section of it.
-(The other copy is preserved at the Municipal and University Library of Frankfurt am Main).
+Since then, one of the copies has been lost, although it is possible that a small four-leaf folder in the National Library of Israel in Jerusalem is a section of it.
+(The other copy is preserved at the Municipal and University Library of Frankfurt am Main.)

 Glückel’s work was enthusiastically acclaimed especially after it appeared in Feilchenfeld’s German translation and has since then served many scholars as historical source for their specific studies in numerous and diverse topics.
 But it is only since the last two decades of the twentieth century, due to the growing scholarly interest in autobiography and the development of gender studies, that the work itself as well as its author have become the object of serious academic research.

 Bilik, Dorothy.
 “The Memoirs of Glikl of Hameln: The Archaeology of the Text.”
 Yiddish 8/2 (1992): 5–22.